Thursday, October 31, 2024

 This was probably Brownie's bedroom.
 The furnishings seems strangely appropriate.

-For a few years years the Browns lived across the Ohio River in the small city of Newport, Kentucky (pop. about 30,000) in a narrow two story brick row house on Linden Avenue.
-They were living there when the census was taken in 1910, when Fred was a small child, along with Emma's widowed mother.
+For a few years years the Browns lived across the Ohio River in the small city of Newport, Kentucky (pop. then about 30,000) in a narrow two story brick row house on Linden Avenue.
+They were living there when the census was taken in 1910, when Fred was a small child, along with Emma's widowed mother Sarah Graham.
 Fred's father Karl's occupation was listed as "correspondence clerk."
 He was not a newspaperman.

-Why did the family move from Cincinnati across the river to Newport in adjacent state?
-Well, possibly because Karl landed in hot water in Cincy.
-In 1908, when he was a salesman for Gray & Co., a maker of an electroplating apparatus, he was arrested on a warrant sworn by visiting Mexican businessman Benjamin Arboleda, who charged him with obtaining from him a draft for nearly $420 (about $14,000 today) on false pretenses.
+Why did the family move from Cincinnati across the river to Newport in an adjacent state?
+Possibly because Karl landed in hot water in Cincy.
+In 1908, when he was a salesman for Gray Manufacturing Company, a maker of an electroplating apparatus, he was arrested on a warrant sworn by visiting Mexican businessman Benjamin Arboleda, who charged him with obtaining from him under false pretences a draft for nearly $420 (about $14,000 today).

-I do not know the outcome of this case, but in 1911 Karl was back in Cincinnati and in court again where he testified in a fraud case concerning vacuum cleaner makers R. Armstrong and Company, for whom he worked as bookkeeper.
-I'm sensing these firms were somewhat on the shady side.
+I do not know the outcome of this case, but in 1911 Karl was back in court again in Cincinnati, where he testified in a federal mail fraud case concerning vacuum cleaner makers R. Armstrong and Company, for whom he was bookkeeper.
+Both this concern and Gray Manufacturing Company were owned by the same individual.

 The Brown house in Cincinnati

-Yet Karl seemed to manage despite his brushes with the law, for in 1920 the Browns were still living in Cincinnati, residing in an old but attractive Italianate brick house on Chase street.
-Karl was now the manager of the R. Armstrong Manufacturing Company, which now was selling machine tools.
+Yet Karl managed in spite of brushes with the law, for in 1920 the Browns were still living in Cincinnati, residing in an old but attractive Italianate brick house on Chase street.
+Karl was now the managing a machine tool company.
+But then the roof caved in on the browns, figuratively speaking.

 Graham's Chapel